Marcello-212/Star16/README.md

  # Introduction #

  Hi!
 My name is Marcello and this is the guide to using my simulator of my computer.
+All of the files mentioned are in Mycomp(accidentaly uploaded that and not the individual files)

  # The specs #